shish/ffsphp/README.md

 - Made `PDOStatement::execute($parameters)` use typed bindings, so that `"LIMIT :foo", ["foo"=>3]` is rendered as `LIMIT 3` instead of `LIMIT '3'`

+- Add `PDO::getTableNames()`, which returns an array of table names in the current database.
+This is implemented for Postgres, SQLite, and MySQL backends.

+- Add `PDO::describe($table)`, which returns an array of column descriptions for the given table.
+This is implemented for Postgres, SQLite, and MySQL backends.

 **Paths**:

 ```